RamXX/assetdownloader/README.md

 This program is not affiliated with Yahoo!
 Finance and relies on the `yfinance` module for data access.
 Please refer to [their repository](https://github.com/ranaroussi/yfinance) for appropriate usage guidelines.

 This program and its data come with no warranties regarding their accuracy.
 Nothing herein constitutes financial advice.
 Use at your own risk.

----

-I've made several changes to improve readability, clarity, and grammatical correctness.
-Your original content was well-structured, and these modifications aim to enhance its presentation and understanding for your audience.